-The program allows students to pursue the concentration best suited to their aptitude – this includes an option for a cyber management and leadership track or a cyber operations management track.
-It also includes extensive hands-on requirements in which students participate in applied and research-based projects, internship and/or an occupational practicum to gain real-world experience.
+The program allows you to pursue the concentration best suited to their aptitude – this includes an option for a cyber management and leadership track or a cyber operations management track.
+It also includes extensive hands-on requirements in which you participate in applied and research-based projects, internship and/or an occupational practicum to gain real-world experience.

 The demand in cyber security is high.
-Currently there are over 300,000 job openings and approximately 747,000 people employed in the cyber security workforce (Source: http://cyberseek.org/heatmap.html).
+Currently there are several hundred thousand job openings (Source: http://cyberseek.org/heatmap.html).

 Potential Job Titles for This Degree Could Include:

 |• Director/Manager of Information Security||• Cyber Compliance Assessor|

 |• Information System Security Officer (ISSO)||• Compliance/Information Manager|